-It's one of the most common tools in a visual merchandiser's toolkit, especially when space is at a premium.
+It's one of the most common tools in a Visual Merchandiser's toolkit, especially when space is at a premium.

 2. Storytelling through visual concepts

-Storytelling in visual merchandising is a way to incite imagination.
+Storytelling in Visual Merchandising is a way to incite imagination.
 A tight visual concept can give a potential customer inspiration for a certain style, and can trigger an aspirational feeling.
 Simply, it's all about conveying a theme through the way your products are laid out.

 You can use this concept to great effect when creating your store display.
 For example, coordinating of a collection of products - just like the yellow and black Autumnal look on the right - is a great example of inspiring customers through storytelling when combined with the right props and signage.

-3. Colour balancing
+3. Color balancing

-Whether you go for a high-contrast dramatic look or a palette of matched tones, what's important is that you balance them well and utilise an array of placement and spacing variations to achieve the right feeling.
+Whether you go for a high-contrast dramatic look or a palette of matched tones, what's important is that you balance them well and utilize an array of placement and spacing variations to achieve the right feeling.

 4. Using symmetry in your displays